PlanckerLabs/remix-learneth-plugin/README.md

 ## Loading the plugin in remix

 When testing with localhost you should use the HTTP version of either REMIX or REMIX ALPHA.
 Click on the plugin manager icon and add the plugin 'Connect to a local plugin'.
-Your plugin when served with NG SERVE will be at http://localhost:3000/.
+Your plugin will be at http://localhost:3000/.

 ## Setting up the REMIX IDE for working with the plugin